govitia/navitia/readme.md

 # navitia is a Go client for the [navitia](navitia.io) API for public transit & transportation [![Build Status](https://travis-ci.org/aabizri/navitia.svg?branch=dev)](https://travis-ci.org/aabizri/navitia) [![GoDoc](https://godoc.org/github.com/aabizri/navitia?status.svg)](https://godoc.org/github.com/aabizri/navitia)

-This is the development version of navitia.
+This is navitia -dev.

+## Dependencies

-It needs at least go 1.7 to work as we use context & tests use testing.T.Run for subtests.
+- It needs at least go 1.7 to work as we use context & tests use testing.T.Run for subtests.
+- The dependencies are directly pulled in by `go get`, but for you

 ## Install